The Texas Chainsaw Massacre: The Beginning: Plot

 Holden and Chrissie part ways to search for their friends.
 While Chrissie finds Dean, Holden takes Hoyt hostage.
 Thomas straps Eric to a wooden table and slices off the nerves in both of his arms.
 Hoyt calls out to Thomas for help, and Thomas kills Holden with the chainsaw.
 Chrissie finds Eric in the basement but is unable to free him, and hides when Thomas returns.
 Thomas kills Eric with the chainsaw, then skins his face and wears it as a mask.
 Chrissie is about to flee when she hears Bailey's screams and decides to save her.
 She finds her upstairs, but Hoyt catches her and brings her downstairs for dinner, along with Bailey and an unconscious Dean.
 Leatherface slits Bailey's throat and tries to take Chrissie to the basement, but she stabs him in the back with a screwdriver, and jumps out of a window.

 Dean regains consciousness and savagely beats Hoyt before heading off to find Chrissie.
 Chrissie enters the slaughterhouse, grabs a knife and cuts Leatherface's face, but he overpowers her.
 Dean intervenes but Leatherface kills him with the chainsaw.
 Chrissie escapes in the slaughterhouse supervisor's car and drives off.
-She sees a state trooper with a pulled-over pedestrian, but as she pulls over, Leatherface appears in the backseat and impales her with the chainsaw, causing the car to lose control and kill both the trooper and pedestrian.
+She sees a state trooper with a pulled-over pedestrian, but as she pulls over, Leatherface appears in the backseat and fatally impales her with the chainsaw, causing the car to lose control and kill both the trooper and pedestrian.
 A triumphant Leatherface walks along the road back towards the Hewitt house.